Abishek1027/m1-projectgoal/Report/usb_prot.rst

 Functional Scope
 ===================
-The functionality of the ``Endor USB Diagnosis Protocol`` is to translate and forward can iso-tp packets from the ``endor-os-abstraction`` to the ``Diagnosis and Update Unit`` and backwards.
+The functionality of the ``USB Protocol`` is to translate and forward USB data packets from the ``endor-os-abstraction`` to the ``Diagnosis and Update Unit`` and backwards.

 Requirements